Not all beach: unique things to do in the Whitsundays

 Escape to a private island

-It stands to reason that with 74 islands sprinkled throughout its turquoise waters, there’s going to be a few Whitsundays Islands that have managed to fly under the radar.
-Now, one of them is available for you to rent all to yourself!
+It stands to reason that with so many to choose from, there are going to be a few Whitsundays Islands that have managed to fly under the radar.
+And one of them is available for you to rent all to yourself.

 The exclusive 2.4-hectare resort-style property offers up to 14 guests the chance to lap up private beaches and 15 hectares of national park with diverse fauna and flora.
-Hosts John and Lyn will meet you on arrival at Elliot River and transfer you to the Island where you can spread out between four private bungalows – each with their own ensuite – and a three-bedroom house.
+Hosts Broc and Dave will meet you on arrival at Elliot River and transfer you to the island.
+Choose between four private bungalows – each with their own ensuite – and a three-bedroom house.
 The buildings are constructed from beautiful brushed box hardwood with polished timber floors underfoot.
 Everyone can converge in the guest lodge for meals.

-A little closer to Airlie Beach, the new Elysian Retreat (formerly Paradise Bay Eco Resort) on Long Island has a maximum of 20 guests and offers a private chef and magnesium pool.
+A little closer to Airlie Beach, the new Elysian Eco Retreat (formerly Paradise Bay Eco Resort) on Long Island has a maximum of 20 guests and can be hired sole-occupancy.
+Designed for intimate holidays for both couples and families (with 12+ aged children), Elysian nails boutique seclusion.
+The recently refurbished luxury getaway also boasts the honour of being the first 100 percent solar-powered resort in the Great Barrier Reef.

 Drink cocktails in General Douglas MacArthur’s WW2 vessel

-Freedom Shores Resort offers something a little different for land lubbers, where you can sleep in a boat on dry land and have your sundowners sitting at a bar crafted from General Douglas MacArthur’s WWII vessel.
+Freedom Shores Resort offers something a little different for landlubbers.
+Here, you can sleep in a boat on dry land and have your sundowners sitting atop General Douglas MacArthur’s WWII vessel, the Shangri-La.

-Just 15 minutes north of Airlie Beach in Woodwark, the 10 boat rooms have been designed to replicate boats docked at the marina and are made from the hulls of old ships.
-There’ll also be three one-bedroom apartments and a beach house with two bedrooms, ensuite and cooking facilities available to rent.
+Just 15 minutes north of Airlie Beach in Woodwark, the 10 boat rooms have been designed to replicate boats docked at the marina.
+While the rooms are made from the hulls of old ships, the resort itself is based on the old Shute Harbour jetty poles.
+There’s also three one-bedroom apartments and a beach house with two bedrooms, ensuite and cooking facilities available to rent.

 MTB on South Molle Island

-Get off the beaten path by grabbing a mountain bike and hitching a ride on Scamper to South Molle Island.
+It may come as a surprise, but there are plenty of unique things to do in the Whitsundays that don’t require being in the water.
+Head for the hills with a mountain bike and hitch a ride on Scamper to South Molle Island.
 Here, 14kms of mountain bike trails provide the perfect way to discover the grasslands, eucalypt forests and rainforests covering the island.

-Prepare to get your heart-rate up; but after steep climbs, you’re rewarded with epic views across the famous Whitsunday Islands and fringing reefs.
+Heart-rate goes the same way as the steep climbs: up.
+But you’re rewarded with epic views across the famous Whitsunday Islands and fringing reefs once you reach the summit.

-Heads up: It can be a little tricky to organise and the transfer will set you back around $90 per person so make the most of it by camping for a night or two.
+Heads up: It can be a little tricky to organise and prices start at around $65 per person, so make the most of it by camping for a night or two.

 Snorkel the Living Reef

-The centrepiece of Daydream Island Resort‘s $100 million new-look, the new Living Reef lagoon is even bigger than before, wrapping 200m around the central resort building.
+It’s the centrepiece of Daydream Island Resort‘s $100 million new-look.
+The brand new Living Reef lagoon is even bigger than before, wrapping 200m around the central resort building.
+But it’s not just the structure that impresses.
+The kaleidoscopic marine beauty of the Great Barrier Reef is on full display all without stepping foot in the ocean.

-You’ll not only feed baby stingrays with resident marine biologists, BUT you’ll also be able to snorkel amongst 100 species of fish, coral, starfish, sea cucumbers and crabs.
-All without stepping foot in the actual ocean!
-New signature restaurant, Graze, looks into the Living Reef, too.
+Feed baby stingrays with resident marine biologists and snorkel among 100 species of fish, coral, starfish, sea cucumbers and crabs sans boat.
+If you’d prefer to stay dry, signature restaurant, Graze, looks into the Living Reef, too.

-A little further offshore you’ll spot the Reefworld pontoon on Hardy Reef.
-As well as providing the ultimate platform for snorkelling, diving, and learning all about the Great Barrier Reef on Cruise Whitsundays‘ day trips from Airlie Beach, you can camp out under the stars in deluxe double swags with their Reef Sleep experience.
+A little further offshore sits the Reefworld pontoon on Hardy Reef.
+It’s the ultimate platform for snorkelling, diving, and learning all about the Great Barrier Reef.
+And in terms of unique things to do, this is Whitsundays at its best.
+Cruise Whitsundays runs day trips from Airlie Beach, with activities and lunch included.
+Or you can camp out under the stars in deluxe double swags thanks to the Reefsleep experience.

 Have a pedal-powered progressive dinner

-No-one likes to draw the short straw and be Designated Dave when it comes to eating out on holidays.
-Instead, join a posse of peddlers for a progressive dinner.
+No-one likes to draw the short straw and be the designated driver when it comes to eating out on holidays.
+Instead, join a posse of peddlers for a progressive dinner with a difference around Airlie Beach.

 Just Tuk’n Around will pick you up in their bright yellow pedicabs for a three-hour degustation made up of some of the best restaurants in town.
-You’ll start at Sorrento for pizzas and sundowners, then onto Shucks for oysters and Denman Cellars for share platters, finishing at KC’s Chargrill & Bar for live music.
+Start at Sorrento for pizzas and sundowners.
+Then onto Shucks for oysters and Denman Cellars for share platters.
+And then finish at KC’s Chargrill & Bar for live music.

 Waterslide off your own private yacht

-Whether you’re heading out for a few days of sailing around the Whitsunday Islands or just grabbing a bunch of friends for an epic day adventure.
-Throw in some stand-up paddleboards, jet-skis and a private DJ and you’ve got a celebration worthy of Rihanna.
+Up for charters from Hamilton Island, you can head out for a few days of sailing around the Whitsunday Islands, or just grab a bunch of friends for an epic day adventure on the high seas.
+Throw in some stand-up paddleboards, jet-skis and a private DJ and voila: a gathering that would float the boat of any A-lister, and create never-to-be-forgotten memories.